 A little further away, but I include this one because it’s in a quieter area and still just 7 minutes walking distance to the Musikverein.

-Also worth a mention because of the astonishing Baroque Annakirche church almost opposite (you have to go inside to understand what I mean).
+Also worth a mention because of the astonishing Baroque Annakirche church (great for concerts) almost opposite.
+You have to go inside to understand what I mean.
 Also close to the bars and cafés on Schwarzenbergstraße.

 (Find a Michelin-Star certified restaurant inside)

-As the name suggests, one close to the Konzerthaus, another highly regarded venue for classical music concerts (see below).
+As the name suggests, one close to the Konzerthaus, another highly regarded venue for classical music concerts.

 The Hotel am Konzerthaus also puts you within a very short walk of the Belvedere palace and art museum complex.